-- NMME forecasts suggest that MHW coverage will increase to about 50% of the global oceans in Sep-Oct 2023. - MHW conditions are expected to persist in the eastern tropical Pacific, central North Pacific and tropical North Atlantic through the end of year. - MHW condition will persist in the Caribbean Sea and southern Gulf of Mexico through October 2023.
+- NMME forecasts suggest that MHW coverage will remain near 50% of the global oceans through Feb 2024. - MHW conditions are expected to persist in the eastern tropical Pacific, central North Pacific, Northwest Pacific and tropical North Atlantic through the end of year. - -The MHW off the Oregon and Washington coasts are forecasted to weaken over the next 1-2 months. - MHW condition will persist in the Caribbean Sea and southern Gulf of Mexico through October 2023.